krisvanrens/master-mind/README.md

 # Master Mind
 A C++20 implementation of the classic 1970s game of [Master Mind](https://en.wikipedia.org/wiki/Mastermind_(board_game)).
+I will probably get to implementing this game in other languages as well.

 ## Description
 I wacked up this game on [Godbolt](https://godbolt.org), and will be extending it gradually to learn about C++20.
-The codemaker-side of the game is done, and I will probably get into writing a (semi-intelligent/non-stupud) solver as well.
+Alongside the codemaking-side of the game, a couple of automated solvers have been implemented.

-Live initial example here: https://www.godbolt.org/z/x1KvoY
+Live initial example of the codemaker-side here: https://www.godbolt.org/z/x1KvoY

+Currently the following codebreakers/solvers are available:

+* Brute-force (...),
+* Naive (straightforward yet pretty dumb algorithm).

+More will follow!

 ## Requirements